mohsinaliayub/Flappy-Bird/README.md

 Flappy Bird game in Android Studio using Java libGDX.

 # FB AppId and AppSecret
-Please go to DataManager class found at Flappy-Bird/core/src/com/submission/game/DataManager.java and change these two values.
+Please go to DataManager class found at [a relative link](core/src/com/game/submission/DataManager.java) these two values.
 Thanks.